 While Chinese authorities seek to downplay the country’s military buildup by noting the difference between military spending by the U.S. and China as a percentage of gross domestic product (China’s is smaller), the comparison is faulty in that the U.S. military (and Navy in particular) is charged with maintaining a global presence and conducting operations worldwide.
 China, meanwhile, has only to achieve dominance in its own regional domain, which – by capacity standards – it is already doing.

 and it is much more focused than US spending, and is able to leapfrog on many fronts by drawing on US tech transfer and past R&D. Better comparison is how much PRC spends preparing to fight US (adjusted for "free" R&D) with how much US spends preparing to fight PRC https://t.co/yW74p3YuSR

 — The China Bore (@Mcb18125448) March 5, 2019

-With Chinese officials and analysts noting that the rate of defense spending growth is set to “fall” in 2019, and that its budget amounts to slightly less than 1.3% of GDP, the facts of the matter are that China is home to the world’s second-largest economy and its GDP continues to rise annually.
+With Chinese officials and analysts noting that the rate of defense spending growth is set to “fall” in 2019, and that China’s budget amounts to slightly less than 1.3 percent of GDP, the facts of the matter are that China is home to the world’s second-largest economy and its GDP continues to rise annually.
 Thus, 1.3 percent of China’s GDP allows Beijing to fund the second-largest defense budget in the world and equip a powerful military with ever-more modern equipment, all while continuing to develop advanced technologies with which to erode the U.S. qualitative military-technological edge.